Zach11111/garyapi/README.md

 # Gary API

 A minimal HTTP API for serving random images of Gary and Goober, as well as quotes and jokes.
-Built using Go and Gin, this API is designed to be fast, self-contained, and easy to integrate into any project.
+Built using Go and Gin, this API is designed to be fast and self-contained.

 ---